PDF Output

 - Language based on a stack

-The table of contents makes manual experimentation with a text editor
+The table of contents makes manual experimentation with a text

-of the page contents changes.
-This task is better left to a program, such
+time the length of the page contents changes.
+This task is better

-as pdfwrapper which lets you play online.
+which lets you play online.